Black Folks Southern Turkey Recipe

 Can you inject the turkey?

-While reviews of the best turkey recipes seem to indicate that injecting a turkey with broth and spices is an excellent way to make your holiday meal delicious.
-But it’s not needed for this recipe because you cook this Southern bird directly in the beautiful apple cider brine.
+Reviews of the best turkey recipes seem to indicate that injecting a turkey with broth and spices is an excellent way to make your holiday meal delicious.
+It’s not needed for this recipe because you cook this Southern bird directly in the beautiful apple cider brine!

 How do you keep the turkey warm?